-Under pressure from the European Union, the government has approved a new package of tax increases and spending cuts to save about 4.8bn euro and decrease the budget deficit from the current 12.7 per cent to 8.4 per cent by the end of 2010
+Under pressure from the European Union, the government has approved a new package of tax increases and spending cuts to save about 4.8 billion euro and cut the budget deficit from the current 12.7 per cent to 8.4 per cent by the end of 2010.

 The new measures, which cap an already severe austerity plan, include rises in sales taxes from 19 to 21 per cent, a cut in holiday bonuses paid to civil servants, a pensions freeze and increased taxes on luxury goods, fuel, cigarettes and alcohol.

 Public sector employees are also enraged at the planned abolition of the so called 14th salary.
 Greek are paid 14 salaries for 12 months work, one at Christmas and one during the Easter holidays.

 Widespread discontent is sparked by the feeling that salaries have been diminishing systematically, while the country's cost of living has risen relentlessly.
 They argue that the entire population is being stigmatised and punished for the greed and mistakes of an elite minority.

 More than 70 per cent of Greek pensioners are on pensions of less than 600 euro a month, while the average wage in the country is about the same.

 Greece's astronomical debt crisis has dominated headlines since the socialist Pasok government came to power and revealed the public deficit.
 It stands at 12.7 per cent of GDP, or four times the amount allowed for the eurozone, and nearly twice that announced by the previous conservative government, New Democracy.